darshit2433/universe/README.md

 and family without any member is also balced as its power is 0 in all the universe

-Please Find db dump in the code
+Please Find db dump in the code with  the name  Dump20190706.sql